Plaslon®: A PFAS-Free Non-Stick Cookware Coating That Lasts

 Scratch Resistance

-Ceramic (Sol-Gel) Moderate (Prone to chipping and scratches)
+Ceramic (Sol-Gel) Moderate (Prone to chipping and scratching)

 PFAS Content